-Definitions of these crimes can be found in this report in the Crime Statistics section.
+Definitions of these crimes can be found in this report in the Crime Statistics section on page 16 of this document.

 CSAs must also report arrests and referrals for campus disciplinary action for liquor law violations, drug law violations, and weapons law violations (e.g., possession, carrying, etc.).